Extended formulations, non-negative factorizations and randomized communication protocols: Examples

-\begin{ex} Let $P$ denote the spanning tree polytope of the complete graph $K^n$, see Section~\ref{sec:st_polytope}.
+Let $\SPAN(G)$ denote the spanning tree polytope of a graph $G=(V,E)$ (see Section~\ref{sec:st_polytope}).
 The (non-trivial part of the) slack matrix of $P$ has one column per spanning tree $T$ and one row per proper nonempty subset $U$ of vertices.
 The slack of $T$ with respect to the inequality that corresponds to $U$ is the number of connected components of the subgraph of $T$ induced by $U$ (denoted by $T[U]$ below) minus one.

-In terms of the corresponding communication problem, Alice has a proper nonempty set $U$ and Bob a spanning tree $T$.
+In terms of the corresponding communication problem, Alice has a proper non\-empty set $U$ and Bob a spanning tree $T$.
 Together, they wish to compute the slack of the pair $(U,T)$.
-Alice sends the name of some vertex $u$ in $U$.
+Alice sends the name of some (arbitrarily chosen) vertex $u$ in $U$.
 Then Bob picks an edge $e$ of $T$ uniformly at random and sends to Alice the endpoints $v$ and $w$ of $e$ as an ordered pair of vertices $(v,w)$, where the order is chosen in such a way that $w$ is on the unique path from $v$ to $u$ in the tree.
 That is, she makes sure that the directed edge $(v,w)$ ``points'' towards the root $u$.
 Then Alice checks that $v \in U$ and $w \notin U$, in which case she outputs $n-1$; otherwise she outputs $0$.

-The resulting randomized protocol is clearly of complexity $3 \lg n + O(1)$.
-Moreover, it computes the slack matrix in expectation because for each connected component of $T[U]$ distinct from that which contains $u$, there is exactly directed edge $(v,w)$ that will lead Alice to output a non-zero value, see Figure~\ref{fig:tree} for an illustration.
+The resulting randomized protocol is clearly of complexity $\lg{|V|} + \lg{|E|} + O(1)$.
+Moreover, it computes the slack matrix in expectation because for each connected component of $T[U]$ distinct from that which contains $u$, there is exactly one directed edge $(v,w)$ that will lead Alice to output a non-zero value, see Figure~\ref{fig:tree} for an illustration.
 Since she outputs $(n-1)$ in this case, the expected value of the protocol on pair $(U,T)$ is $(n-1) \cdot (k-1)/(n-1) = k-1$, where $k$ is the number of connected components of $T[U]$.
+Therefore, we obtain the following result.